Woolly hair-hypotrichosis-everted lower lip-outstanding ears syndrome- MedGen UID:

 - Disease or Syndrome

 Olmsted syndrome-2 (OLMS2) is characterized by mutilating hyperkeratotic skin lesions, primarily on the palms and soles, but also extending onto dorsal surfaces of the hands and feet and distal extremities.
 The lesions are progressive, becoming thicker with verrucous fissures on the palms and soles over time.
 In addition, affected individuals exhibit perioral hyperkeratosis, and may have lesions around other orifices as well, such as the nostrils, perineum, and anus.
 Most patients also have hyperkeratotic nails and light-colored woolly hair (Duchatelet et al., 2019).
-Some patients may experience flexion contractures of the digits due to the severity of the keratoderma, and intractable pruritus as well as alopecia universalis have been observed (Dai et al., 2020).
+Some patients may experience flexion contractures of the digits due to the severity of the keratoderma, and intractable pruritus and alopecia universalis have been observed (Dai et al., 2020).

 For a general phenotypic description and discussion of genetic heterogeneity of Olmsted disease, see OLMS1 (614594).